 3. Find meaning in the chaos

 Social psychologists define meaning, as it applies to our lives, as “an intellectual and emotional assessment of the degree to which we feel our lives have purpose, value, and impact.”
-We humans are best motivated by our significance to other people.
+Humans are best motivated by our significance to other people.
 We’ll work harder and longer and better—and feel happier about the work we are doing—when we know that someone else is benefiting from our efforts.

 For example, teens who provide tangible, emotional, or informational support to people in crises tend to feel more strongly connected to their community.
 Research shows that we feel good when we stop thinking about ourselves so much and support others.